fumnanya12/Playlist/Readme.md

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Important note
-The Goal of the app is to run continuously while actively collecting the user listen and to create a montly playlist update based on the user activity.
-The project is still on going and will be updated frequently from time to time.
 ## Acknowledgements
 - Spotify API for providing the music data.
 - Flask documentation for guidance on building web applications.